-The option of in-person worship services begins September 6th, 2020, at 9am and 11am, in the Sanctuary, even as our online services continue.
-We encourage all of our members to continue to participate with us through our virtual worship and not interpret the addition of in-person worship as an indication that you should be coming back to worship in person.
+The option of in-person worship services is offered on Sundays at 9am and 11am, in the Sanctuary, even as our online services continue.
+We encourage all of our members to continue to participate with us through our virtual worship and not interpret the addition of in-person worship as an indication that you should be coming to worship in person.
 In fact, we encourage you to continue to worship virtually, especially our elderly and at-risk members and visitors.
 We say this out of love and care for you and your health.

-If you choose to attend in-person worship, we ask you to read the guidelines below, and to please register at one of the links below.
+If you choose to attend in-person worship, we ask you to read the guidelines below, and to please make a reservation at one of the links below.

 Sanctuary Worship Guidelines:

 - Consistent with current CDC and health department recommendations, masks are required by individuals while inside the Sanctuary.
 Visitors can bring their own mask or use one provided.